-The Safe Systems approach differs from conventional safety practice by being human-centered, i.e. seeking safety through vehicle or roadway design and operational changes rather than relying primarily on behavioral changes – and by fully integrating the needs of all users (pedestrians, bicyclists, older, younger, disabled, etc.) of the transportation system.
+The Safe Systems approach differs from conventional safety practice by being human-centered, i.e. seeking safety through a more aggressive use of vehicle or roadway design and operational changes rather than relying primarily on behavioral changes – and by fully integrating the needs of all users (pedestrians, bicyclists, older, younger, disabled, etc.) of the transportation system.
 Safe Systems provide a safety-net for the user by:

 When we take a Safe Systems approach we may employ some of our current safety practices, but by taking a human-centered approach we will often make different decisions than we would have otherwise.